 A note from Evelyn DeJesus, Executive Vice President of AFT

-The AANHPI community is the fastest growing and most diverse racial and ethnic group in the United States.
-It’s a mosaic of rich cultural and ethnic identities which represents over 100 languages and 50 ethnic groups.
-AANHPIs have made significant social, economic, cultural, literary, culinary, and political contributions to American life.
+There is no single story that defines the AANHPI experience.
+The AANHPI community is the fastest-growing and most diverse racial and ethnic group in the United States.
+It’s a mosaic of rich cultural identities that represents over 50 ethnic groups.
+AANHPIs have made significant social, economic, cultural, literary, culinary and political contributions to American life.

-Asian American workers have been integral to the U.S. labor movement since the 1800s when plantation workers in the Hawaiian Islands began forming unions to protest working conditions and continue to play critical roles to date.
+Asian American workers have also been integral to the U.S. labor movement since the 1800s, when plantation workers in the Hawaiian Islands began forming unions to protest working conditions, and continue to play critical roles to date.

-It's also not lost on me that this year’s celebration is different than previous years.
-As we emerge from the global pandemic, many in our communities are still grieving loss, and some members of our AAPI communities have been victims of discrimination, racial slurs, assault and even death.
-According to the Stop AAPI Hate Reporting Center close to 3,800 racist incidents were reported last year a significant increase from previous years.
-We must not only bear witness to but be active participants in the calls for racial equality, justice and healing.
+Over the past two years, we have seen a sharp increase in anti-Asian hate incidents and hate crimes spurred by racist rhetoric around the coronavirus pandemic.
+Many in our communities are still grieving loss, and some members of our AANHPI communities have been victims of discrimination, racial slurs, assault and even death.
+According to the Stop AAPI Hate Reporting Center, close to 3,800 racist incidents were reported last year, a significant increase from previous years.
+We must not only bear witness to but also be active participants in the calls for racial equality, justice and healing.
 This is the time to come together and stand united against all forms of hate.
-To learn more about the AFTs stop Asian hate campaign visit www.aft.org/stopasianhate
+To learn more about the AFT’s Stop Asian Hate campaign, visit www.aft.org/stopasianhate.